webgme/webgme/config/README.md

  - Private RSA256 key used when generating tokens (N.B. if authentication is turned on - the defaults must be changed and the keys must reside outside of the app's root-directory or alt. a rule should be added to `config.server.extlibExcludes`).
 - `config.authentication.jwt.publicKey = './src/server/middleware/auth/EXAMPLE_PRIVATE_KEY'`
  - Public RSA256 key used when evaluating tokens.
+- `config.authentication.jwt.algorithm = 'RS256'`
+ - The algorithm used for encryption (should not be edited w/o chaning keys appropriately).
+- `config.authentication.jwt.tokenGenerator = './src/server/middleware/auth/localtokengenerator.js'`
+ - Replaceable module for generating tokens in case webgme should not generated new tokens by itself.

 ##### bin